dustinpfister/blog_posts/_posts/js-promise-resolve-reject.md

 ## 1 - First a Basic Promise example that will resolve or reject

 So if you are new to using promises or just want to review how they are use in this section I will be going over a basic example that uses the promise constructor.
-The basic idea of a promise is that it will return an object that represents a task that will resolve of reject over a period of time.
+The basic idea of a promise is that it will return an object that represents a task that will resolve or reject over a period of time.
+The result might not come right away, and also the process of getting a result might fail.
+So a promise object might resolve to a requested value, and as such things can continue, or it might not at which point some additional action might need to be preformed such as trying again.

-So then a promise is an alternative to using callbacks, and the use of promises often results in a promise chain rather than the so called call back hell that happens when callbacks are used in a nested way.
+So then a promise is an alternative to using [callback functions](/2019/03/25/js-javascript-callback/).
+Once nice thing about promises over callbacks is that the use of promises often results in a promise chain rather than the so called call back hell that happens when callbacks are used in a nested way.
+This is often regarded as a nicer way to structuring things that is easier to read and debug.

 ```js
 let defaultTest = () => {